 Find an experienced hunter and tag along

 Don’t ask this person to teach you.
 Just ask if you can come along.
 Don’t take a gun.
 Don’t ask to take a shot.
-Just keep your trap shut and do what he does.
-Once he sees that you’re respecting his ritual, he’ll let you in on some of his secrets.
+Just keep your mouth shut and watch what he/she does.
+Once he sees that you’re respecting his ritual, he’ll let you in on some of his secrets and maybe even let you pull the trigger.
+Find a farmer and see if they know anybody who hunts, they most likely will.
+Wild game can cause destruction on a farmers crops, so most times they allow hunting on their land.

 Familiarize yourself with local and state laws and regulations